Your Cart is Empty

 Notify me when this product is available: Add me to the store mailing list

-In 1949, Caserta won the All America Award as an exceptional Zucchini; it remains so.
+In 1949, Caserta won the All-America Selections Award as an exceptional Zucchini; it remains so.
 The bush plant produces 16” zucchini that are quite thin.
 Fruits are bulbous at the end and narrow at the neck, a light green color alternating with forest green bands.
 Best harvested young.

 Germination: 4-10 days